sam701/syconf/README.md

 or have complex grammars and multiple features that often go beyond the scope of a configuration language, e.g. JsonNet, Dhall.

-*SyConf* is a simple configuration language that supports used defined functions, string interpolation, and helps to keep complex configurations concise and maintainable.
+*SyConf* is a simple, pure functional, not Turing complete configuration language that supports user defined functions, powerful string interpolation, and helps to keep complex configurations concise and maintainable.

 ## Features